davidpallmann/hashnode-backups/clneki8dn000509ld5mapfsve.md

 # Our Hello, Bedrock Project

 We will first get familiar with Bedrock in the AWS console, focusing on text generation.
-Then we'll write a .NET program that generates text in respone to prompts, with a choice of model.
+Then we'll write a .NET program that generates text in response to prompts, with a choice of model.
 We won't be customizing any models in this tutorial and will rely on what the models give us out-of-the-box.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1696507694712/8b668eb0-2962-4ef1-9e61-45d3229d27b3.png align="center")